openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 ## Infrastructure Needed

-- Additional CI workflows and set of CI jobs that exercise Openshift installation with the new "External" platform.
+- Additional CI workflows and set of CI jobs that exercise OpenShift installation with the new "External" platform.